serqco/qabstracts/codebook.md

   Information about the larger topic area of the work, the state-of-the-art, related work, what is known.
 - code `gap`:
-  A statement of what is not yet known or what is yet difficult to achieve.
+  A statement of what is not yet known or what is so far difficult to achieve in research or in practice.
 - code `need`:
   A postulate about what research needs to be performed.